mals/esphome-configs/_devices/DETA-Grid-Connect-Smart-Fan-Speed-Controller/DETA-Grid-Connect-Smart-Fan-Speed-Controller.md

 ## General Notes

 The DETA [Smart Fan Speed Controller with Touch Light Switch (6914HA)](https://www.bunnings.com.au/deta-grid-connect-smart-fan-speed-controller-with-touch-light-switch_p0098815) are made by Arlec as part of the [Grid Connect ecosystem](https://grid-connect.com.au/), and are sold at Bunnings in Australia and New Zealand.
-They can be flashed by using a serial programmer.
+It can be flashed using a USB serial programmer.

 ## GPIO Pinout